aseichter2007/ClipboardConqueror/useClipboardConqueror.md

     - ">" user name
     - "}" system name
     - "~" start of assistant response, "~~~" overwrites "~".
-    - "^" change params for api, overwrites current settings.
+    - "^" change params for api, overwrites current api parameter settings.
     - "`" the backtick or grave symbol changes the system prompt format.
 Supports "json","markup","partial", or none.

   `"%}^>!" all persist until overwritten.`  On backend switching, You're left talking to the last backend you accessed after one invokation.
 Additional tags to tgwui will overwrite settings changes like |||450,temperature:0.7|. there is a per backend endpoint setting to prevent this behavior.